Best Debate Topics for Students To Explore Today is the day you...

 Features | Grammarly | Turnitin |

-Main Funtion | Writing Improvement + Basic Plagiarism Detection | Advanced Plagiarism Detection for Academic Use |
+Main Function | Improves Writing + Basic Plagiarism Detection | Advanced Plagiarism Detection Only for Academic Use |

-Target Users | Writers, Students, Professionals | Student, Educators, academic institutions |
+Target Users | Writers, Students, Professionals | Students, Educators, academic institutions |

 Plagiarism Database | Internet Sources Only | Academic papers, journals, publications, and web sources |